 You are trying to sign in to your account but no attended Robot is allocated to your user.

 In Orchestrator, go to Tenant > Users and edit the current user.
-In the Attended Robot tab, select Automatically create an attended robot for this user and select a License Type.
+In the Attended Robot tab, select Automatically create an attended robot for this user and select a License Type with available licenses.

 The remote name could not be resolved: Orchestrator_URL